levent/agileista/README.md

 There is a lot of [repetition](http://en.wikipedia.org/wiki/Don't_repeat_yourself) and the javascript is all over the place.
 I have included the full git history which contains application secrets and capistrano recipes but none of the credentials are valid anymore.

 Enjoy using it!
-It's better than JIRA and far more suited to Scrum than Trello.
+It's less confusing than JIRA and more suited to Scrum than Trello.

 ### Prerequisites